maixnor/wu-quartz/content/Income.md

 # Definition
-- everything that you earn
+- everything that one earns
 - does not include/exclude spending
 - purely the inflows of money
 # Notes